nimisaya/tic-tac-toe/README.md

 ## Features

 - Option to play as the Egg or Chicken
-- Choose your grid size: 3x3, 4x4, 5x5 or 6x6 (5x5 and 6x6 not available on mobile).
+- Choose your grid size: 3x3, 4x4, 5x5 or 6x6 (5x5 and 6x6 not available on mobile due to limited size).
 - Play again (Note: It assumes you want the same grid and first go alternates between players).
 - Play against a basic AI or a non-basic human